ypaulsussman/convenience_scripts/README.md

   - `gcTocScraper.js` is for grabbing _Great Courses_ course lists off their website and making them plaintext/manipulable. (`gcStrings.js` exists solely to provide data for this code.)

   - `image_scraper.js` is for extracting images from a hierarchy of arbitrary depth containing dirs and `.pdf` files.

+  - `ankify_markdown.js` is for converting your Markdown notes to Anki-friendly HTML.

 - In `python_scripts`:
   - `anki_csvifier.py` transforms a bunch of Mandarin<>English Anki-card exports to CSV from their default format.